EndeavourAccuracy/FOSSTube/upgrade_sql/README.txt

-Only use this if you are upgrading an existing FSTube installation.
+Only use this if you are upgrading an existing FOSSTube installation.

 If you are, remember that ALL files may be different, including:
 - private/fst_settings.php